GeoSciences Soil & Sediment

 Project Team

-Dr. Michael Kemp, Professor, Industrial Engineering & Technology, Murray State University
+Dr. Michael Kemp, Professor, Industrial Engineering and Technology, Murray State University

-Jane Benson, Mid-America Remote Sensing Center, Hancock Biological Station, Murray State University
+Jane Benson, Mid-America Remote Sensing Center, Murray State University

 Michael Matthews, Industrial Engineering and Technology, Murray State University